shawntz/charisma/README.md

 	-z METHOD, --method=METHOD
 		Method for threshold cutoff.
 Type either 'GE' or 'G': (GE='>=' and G='>'), default=GE.

-	-e, --rgbDataOutput
+	-e, --colorDataOutput
-		Enable saving of RDS file with R list data of RGB values for each k, for each image, default=FALSE
+		Enable saving of RDS file with R list data of RGB/HSV values for each k, for each image, default=FALSE

 	-d, --debug
 		Enable debug plotting mode, default=FALSE